-3.3 2012 Load Forecast Overview
+3.3 2013 Load Forecast Overview

-The load and energy forecast (Forecast) was prepared for a 20 year period, beginning fiscal year 2012 through 2031.
+The load and energy forecast (Forecast) was prepared for a 20 year period, beginning fiscal year 2013 through 2032.
 The Forecast was prepared on a monthly basis using municipal utility data provided to FMPA by the ARP Participants and load data maintained by FMPA.
 Historical and projected economic and demographic data were provided by IHS Global Insight and Woods & Poole Economics, nationally recognized providers of such data.
 The Forecast also relied on information regarding local economic and demographic issues specific to each ARP Participant.
 Weather data was provided by the National Oceanic and Atmospheric Administration (NOAA) for a variety of weather stations in close proximity to the ARP Participants.

-The Forecast reflects the City of Lake Worth's establishment of Contract Rate of Delivery (CROD).
-The Forecast assumed that Lake Worth's CROD becomes effective on January 1, 2014; however, the results of the Forecast do not currently include the potential partial requirements load referred to in Section 1.2 of this document that will be served by FMPA.
+The Forecast reflects the City of Lake Worth's and the City of Fort Meade's establishment of Contract Rate of Delivery (CROD).
+The Forecast assumed that Lake Worth's CROD becomes effective on January 1, 2014; however, the results of the Forecast do not currently include any potential partial requirements load of Lake Worth that may be served by the ARP.
+The Forecast assumed that Fort Meade's CROD becomes effective on January 1, 2015; the results of the Forecast do currently include an estimate of the partial requirements load of Fort Meade that may be served by FMPA.
 The results of the Base Case forecast are discussed in Section 3.6.1.